positron-lpc/SD2AIL/README.md

 # Environments

 SD2AIL is evaluated  on MuJoCo continuous control tasks in OpenAI gym.
-It is trained using PyTorch 1.11.0+cu113 and Python 3.8.
+It is trained using PyTorch 2.3.1+cu118 and Python 3.8.
+Please ensure that mujoco210 and mujoco_py are installed correctly.
+Follow the install instructions [here](https://github.com/openai/mujoco-py).
 Install Dependencies
 ```
 pip install -r requirements.txt
 ```
-You will also need to install Mujoco and use a valid license.
-Follow the install instructions [here](https://github.com/openai/mujoco-py).

 # Dataset
 All dataset files are sourced from [DiffAIL](https://github.com/ML-Group-SDU/DiffAIL)